hoppee21/movie-review-divergence-agent/README.md

 | `POST` | `/analysis/{session_id}/messages` | Ask a bounded follow-up question. |
 | `DELETE` | `/analysis/{session_id}` | Remove an active analysis session. |

+`GET /movies` accepts `gap_desc`, `gap_asc`, `votes_desc`, or `year_desc` as
+its `sort` value.
+Analysis responses expose only the session controls, counts, suggested questions, answer segments, and Popover evidence references.
+Follow-up responses contain only the submitted question, remaining count, and new answer segments.

 Follow-up questions are limited to 200 characters and may focus on up to four evidence references from the current report.